Sick4n/Hangtheman/README.md

 * Leaderboard: Implementing a leaderboard to track high scores and encourage competition.
 * Word Categories: Adding different categories of words for players to choose from.
 * Multiplayer Mode: Enabling multiple players to play against each other.

+## Dificulties/Bugs

+### Transition from Hidden Inputs to Flask Session Variables:
+Initially, the game's state was managed using hidden HTML inputs.
+This method posed security concerns and limited control over game state management.
+The transition to Flask session variables offered a more secure and robust solution, streamlining state management across different game stages.

+### Input Validation Errors:
+The game initially accepted non-alphabetic characters and multiple letters as valid guesses, leading to inconsistent gameplay.
+This was rectified by implementing stricter input validation checks in the Flask backend, ensuring that only single alphabetic characters were accepted as valid guesses.

+### Incorrect Hangman Stage Rendering:
+Initially, there was an issue where the hangman's visual stage wasn't updating correctly according to the number of incorrect guesses.
+This was due to a mismatch between the guess count and the corresponding hangman stage in the display_hangman function.
+The logic had to be carefully adjusted to ensure that each incorrect guess accurately reflected the correct stage of the hangman.

 ## Acknowledgements